DustWinter/SpaceGlider/ReadME.md

 # SpaceGlider

 SpaceGlider is a file compression and decompression tool designed for text files.
-It uses a custom dictionary-based approach to compress files efficiently.
+It uses a custom dictionary-based approach to compress files efficiently

+#

 Tested on [enwik9](http://mattmahoney.net/dc/enwik9.zip) with a compression rate of 74.4%.

 ## Features